Contact

 Compliance with legal and regulatory requirements

 Preventing violations of the law of any kind, in particular corruption and anticompetitive behavior, is a key concern of the Vossloh Executive Board for the entire Group.
 The Executive Board has also unequivocally summed this up in its Compliance Commitment, which states: “Compliance with the law has absolute priority over closing a deal or achieving internal goals.
 We would rather forgo a business opportunity than violate the law.
+We do not tolerate any violation of the law or of our internal guidelines and policies and will sanction any such behavior (zero tolerance policy).” (see www.vossloh.com > “Investor Relations” > “Corporate Governance” > “ Compliance ”).
+The area of Compliance is overseen within the Executive Board by the Chief Executive Officer (CEO).

-Since 2007, Vossloh’s Compliance Management System has been based on the Vossloh Code of Conduct.
-The Code stipulates and precisely defines the values of integrity and upstanding business conduct, and interprets them as clear and straightforward rules and principles.
-It is currently available in 15 languages and is mandatory for all company employees.
-It was most recently completely revised and further developed in 2016.
-There are also guidelines on the prevention of corruption, antitrust law-compliant conduct and the introduction of intermediaries as well as data protection, export control and insider guidelines (for more information on Compliance at Vossloh, see: www.vossloh.com >“Investor Relations” > “Corporate Governance” >“ Compliance ”).
+Since 2007, Vossloh‘s Compliance Management System has been based on the Vossloh Code of Conduct, which specifies the value of integrity and is binding for the entire Group and all company employees.
+It is currently available in 15 languages.
+There are also guidelines on the prevention of corruption, conduct in compliance with antitrust law and the involvement of intermediaries as well as a Data Protection Policy, an Export Control Policy and an Insider Trading Policy (for more information on compliance at Vossloh, see www.vossloh.com > “Investor Relations“ > “Corporate Governance“ > “ Compliance “).

 Vossloh has also taken special precautions to ensure compliance with foreign trade regulations, notably export control and embargo legislation.
 Beyond the obvious need to comply with applicable legal provisions, Vossloh shares the security objectives pursued by foreign trade legislation, especially the strengthening of international peace efforts and the non-proliferation of weapons of mass destruction.
 An export control policy for the entire Group and which is based on applicable law creates a binding framework for the entire Vossloh Group and all its employees to ensure compliance with the respective legal requirements.
 The framework requirements of this policy are supplemented by more extensive regulations in the form of work and organizational instructions, process descriptions, etc. The policy states that each operational unit must appoint an Export Officer and a Trade Compliance Officer (TCO).
 In cooperation with the respective HR departments, they develop training concepts and ensure that all employees working in areas relevant to foreign trade receive the appropriate training.
 Vossloh’s central compliance e-learning tool also includes the module “Foreign trade law.”